joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 Notes App Architecture: To prepare for new features, the Notes app's frontend code was refactored into a modular structure (notes_rendering.js, notes_event_handlers.js), separating concerns and improving maintainability.

 Editor Choice: A side-by-side Markdown editor (using Marked.js and DOMPurify) with toggleable view modes was chosen for the Notes app over a more complex Rich Text/WYSIWYG editor.
 This decision prioritized implementation speed, maintainability, and data portability (plain text) while still providing a powerful user experience.

+Sidebar UI Pattern: Decided to move from a "disappearing" sidebar (`width: 0`) to a more robust "shrinking" sidebar pattern to prevent UI lockouts.
+The implementation of this pattern is currently the source of the critical bugs.